 In the southern part of the country is Fish River Canyon, the deepest canyon in the world, popularly called ‘Africa’s Grand Canyon’.
 It is slightly deeper than its American cousin, but not as wide, and, therefore, not as impressive.

-A small species of mongoose, the suricate (Suricata suricatta), lives in family groups in the Kalahari Desert.
-One member of the flock is always standing on its hind legs, keeping a lookout for enemies, such as eagles, kites, or jackals, while the rest of the group is searching for food like beetles, lizards, scorpions, and other small animals.
+Herds of springbok and gemsbok roam the river valleys of the Kalahari, occasionally falling prey to carnivores like lion (Panthera leo) and cheetah (Acinonyx jubatus).
+Among the smaller mammals in this desert, the suricate (Suricata suricatta) is especially conspicuous.
+This mongoose lives in family groups, and one member of the flock is always standing on its hind legs, keeping a lookout for enemies, such as eagles, kites, or jackals, while the rest of the group is searching for food like beetles, lizards, scorpions, and other small animals.
 Spotting an enemy, the sentry emits a shrill call, causing all members of the flock to rush for shelter.
 Other common species among the smaller mammals are yellow mongoose (Cynictis penicillata) and Cape ground squirrel (Xerus inauris).

 Etosha is home to a small population of 60-80 blue cranes (Anthropoides paradisea), hundreds of kilometres away from their normal range in South Africa.
 Incidentally, this small, bluish-grey crane is the national bird of South Africa.